 - as well as you may specialize and work pools in private homes.

 There are really endless opportunities.

 How Do I Get Started In The Fitness Industry?

-Check out the fitness facilities in your area and get to know their programs.
+Check out the fitness program in your area (that you would enjoy working at) and get to know their requirements.

-- Take part in a wide variety of fitness classes.
+- Take part in a wide variety of fitness classes or personal training sessions.

-- Decide what type of fitness interests you the most.
-If teaching fitness doesn’t keep your interest you won’t enjoy teaching
+- Decide what style of fitness program interests you the most.

 - Volunteer your services.

 - Talk to class participants, find out their goals and/or needs for a program.